zio/zio/docs/datatypes/tmap.md

 ## Perform side-effect for TMap key-value pairs

-`foreach` is used for performing side-effect for each key-value pair in map:
+`foreach` is used for performing side-effect for each key-value pair in the map:

 ```scala mdoc:silent
 import zio._